01 / threat model

 Messaging

 The Signal Protocol is the gold standard for messaging encryption.
-WhatsApp licensed it, which tells you something.
 Open source, audited, minimal metadata collection.
-Disappearing messages, sealed sender, note-to-self.
-Registration requires a phone number.
-Use a VoIP number if identity separation is part of your setup.
+Disappearing messages, sealed sender.
+Registration requires a phone number -- use a VoIP number if identity separation is part of your setup.

 e2eeopen sourcedisappearing msgsaudited